Biodiversity

 Quarry Life Award

 As a unique initiative in the building materials industry, the Quarry Life Award is an integral part of the Heidelberg Materials sustainability strategy.
-The research and education competition supports our approach to innovative biodiversity management, promotes research, and engages stakeholders around the world.
+The research and education competition supports our approach to innovative biodiversity management, promotes research, and engages stakeholders worldwide.

 Researchers, university students, and non-governmental organisations as well as members of our local communities are invited to develop and – provided they qualify to participate in the competition – implement ideas for biodiversity-related projects at our company’s quarries worldwide.